splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 ```

 {{% alert title="Workshop Question" color="danger" %}}
-What metrics are being reported in the Apache Dashboard?
+What metrics for your Apache instance are being reported in the Apache Dashboard?
 {{% /alert %}}

 {{% alert title="Workshop Question" color="danger" %}}
-Using the Observability Kubernetes Navigator, can you find the status of the `php-apache` workload?
+Using the Observability Kubernetes Navigator, can you find the status of the `php-apache-0` pod in **Workload Detail**?

 **HINT:** Filter by cluster to isolate your instance!
 {{% /alert %}}